2023 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Located right next to the centuries-old Sapporo Beer Museum, Sapporo Beer Garden houses several restaurants.
 The restaurant on the second floor of Kessel Hall is a grill restaurant that serves tender lamb meat, seafood, and vegetables.
 Of course, beer is the primary drink here.

 Rokkatei, Sapporo Honten Restaurant

-If you’re a sweet tooth, you’ll be please to know that Sapporo has some of very good cafes as well.
-Rokkatei, Sapporo Honten Restaurant serves cake slices and other bite-sized sweets that are delicately arranged on your plate.
+If you’re a sweet tooth, you’ll be pleased to know that Sapporo has some excellent cafes.
+Rokkatei, Sapporo Honten Restaurant, serves cake slices and other bite-sized sweets that are delicately arranged on your plate.

 What to do and see in Sapporo